 For example, some charities put a brochure in with all applications, believing that this strengthens their pitch.
 Just consider, however, the unfortunate trust administrator opening the envelope and needing to make a decision; do they copy it and circulate the copies to all trustees (which can be a mammoth task)?
 Or do they ignore the brochure, in which case the trustees don’t get to see it at all?
 Or pass it round the table (scarcely better)?
 Unless a trust explicitly asks for brochures to be included, it is far better for the applicant to incorporate a small number of appropriately-sized photographs which photocopy well within a well-formatted, professionally laid-out application.

-In over fifty years, we have helped more than 1,500 clients raise funds from grant-making bodies and we continue to lead in this form of fundraising.
+In over sixty years, we have helped more than 1,500 clients raise funds from grant-making bodies and we continue to lead in this form of fundraising.

 - A discrete grant-making trust application and management service